Chapter 8.6 – Port Management, Governance and Leadership

 1. Leadership Challenges for Port Directors and Executive Staff

-Port directors work in an environment that is complex and constantly changing.
-The chief executive of a port, whether the position is called Executive Director or CEO, sometimes both, juggles competing demands from customers, board members, stakeholders, staff, and in some cases, one or more overseeing governmental authorities.
+Port directors work in a complex and constantly changing environment.
+The chief executive of a port, whether the position is called Executive Director or CEO, sometimes both, must juggle competing demands from customers, board members, stakeholders, staff, and, in some cases, one or more overseeing governmental authorities.
 The role and functions of a port director and a port’s executive management team reflect the port’s governance structure.
-This section examines the role of a director at a public port (e.g. U.S. ports) or corporatized port which is still publicly owned but administered and operated by a corporate entity (e.g. Rotterdam, Dublin, Canadian and Australian ports).
+This section examines the role of a director at a public port (e.g., U.S. ports) or a corporatized port, which is still publicly owned but administered and operated by a corporate entity (e.g., Rotterdam, Dublin, Canadian, and Australian ports).
 While there are other governance models, such as entirely private ports (e.g. United Kingdom) or publicly-listed ports with a majority of private corporate shareholders (e.g. Piraeus, Greece), executives of these organizations do not have the added complexity of being controlled fully or partially by government authorities.

 One of the most significant differences between the CEO of a private corporation and a public port leader is that port authorities may be subject to significant political influence.
-The public ownership of the port property and the extent of government control make the port director position unique and differentiate it from a private sector CEO position.
-A desire to quickly make changes and get things done often butts up against the realities of the pace and process of government authority decision-making.
+The public ownership of the port property and the extent of government control make the port director position unique, differentiating it from a private sector CEO position.
+A desire to quickly make changes and get things done often collides against the realities of the pace and process of government authority decision-making.
 While a port executive might share some common characteristics with a private sector CEO position, such as prestige and salary, the growing public awareness and participation in port activities, coupled with greater diversity among port board membership, has resulted in increased politicization of the port director’s position.

-To ensure decisions about port assets and investment were market-driven without political influence, a move to privatize ports took off globally in the 1990s, after some initial actions by Great Britain and Malaysia in the 1980s.
-Touting the potential of improved efficiency and increased competitiveness, the World Bank published its Port Reform Took Kit in 2005 with a second edition in 2016.
-A corporatized port, purportedly, is one that can focus on commercial interests with the overriding public interest being served through the government assuming a regulatory role or dictating shareholder policies.
-But, the negative externalities of port expansion on local communities have led to the recognition that the government needs to maintain some modicum of control.
-Thus some efforts to corporatize ports, such as in Indonesia, have resulted in a hybrid situation where the government authority still appoints the director, and the board members are political appointments.
+To ensure that decisions about port assets and investments were market-driven and free from political influence, a global trend toward privatizing ports emerged in the 1990s, following initial actions by Great Britain and Malaysia in the 1980s.
+Touting the potential for improved efficiency and increased competitiveness, the World Bank published its Port Reform Toolkit in 2005, with a second edition released in 2016.
+A corporatized port, purportedly, is one that can focus on commercial interests, with the overriding public interest being served through the government assuming a regulatory role or dictating shareholder policies.
+But the negative externalities of port expansion on local communities have led to the recognition that the government needs to maintain some modicum of control.
+Thus, some efforts to corporatize ports, such as in Indonesia, have resulted in a hybrid situation where the government authority still appoints the director, and the board members are political appointments.
 During this reform period, some ports shifted from operating to landlord ports or were corporatized to a limited degree, with the government entity still retaining some control.
 The majority of the world’s ports are a hybrid combination of public and private control.

-- The director of a landlord port may have limited control over operations within the port.
+2. The director of a landlord port may have limited control over operations within the port.
 The director may not have a direct relationship with the dockworkers (i.e., no seat at the collective bargaining table between management and labor).
-This presents some interesting quandaries for port directors, especially during labor disputes which can shut down the port.
+This presents some interesting quandaries for port directors, especially during labor disputes, which can result in the port being shut down.
 In most cases, the public landlord port director has no authority to resolve labor disputes and only acts as a facilitator.

-- The general public and media often do not distinguish between the “port” and its users, tenants, or customers, especially when there is bad news.
+3. The general public and media often fail to distinguish between the port and its users, tenants, or customers, especially when reporting bad news.

-- Unlike the corporate world, where board members are generally appointed to a Board of Directors for their expertise in a given business field, the port Board of Directors may be political appointees or elected officials, typically with little or no background in ports.
+4. Unlike the corporate world, where board members are generally appointed to a Board of Directors for their expertise in a specific business field, the port Board of Directors may comprise political appointees or elected officials, typically with little to no background in the port industry.
 This presents an additional responsibility for the port director – educating the board members.

-- The port director may have to wear multiple hats and serve multiple masters.
+5. The port director may have to wear multiple hats and serve multiple masters.
 For example, the Port of Los Angeles is a municipal enterprise.
 To the outside world, it is the Port of Los Angeles.
-To the City of Los Angeles, it is the Los Angeles Harbor Department, one of its three proprietary departments like the Water and Power Department and the Department of Airports.
+To the City of Los Angeles, the Los Angeles Harbor Department is one of its three proprietary departments, alongside the Water and Power Department and the Department of Airports.
 The California State Lands Commission serves as a watchdog over Los Angeles port spending to ensure that port revenues are consistent with the state grant that established the port in 1911.

-- Decision-making can be laborious.
+6. Decision-making can be laborious.
 The public port Board of Directors may not be empowered to make major decisions.
 For example, to effect an agreement of longer than three years and over a specific dollar threshold, it is necessary that the port director in Los Angeles seek approval from its Board of Directors, then from the City of Los Angeles Chief Administrative Officer, then from a committee of the Los Angeles City Council, then from the elected City Council.
-Unless the mayor’s office approves of the agreement or expenditure, this process does not even get started.
-Los Angeles probably represents one extreme as far as a bureaucratic decision-making process.
-Like the Port of Long Beach, other port boards are empowered to make a final decision and only require annual budget approval from its City Council.
+Unless the mayor’s office approves the agreement or expenditure, this process does not even begin.
+Los Angeles probably represents one extreme in terms of bureaucratic decision-making processes.
+Like the Port of Long Beach, other port boards are empowered to make final decisions and only require annual budget approval from their respective City Councils.
 Regardless, decision-making by public port boards often has political connotations that require the executive team to balance competing interests and coordinate extensively with their overseeing government authority.

-- Decision-making and investments may not be market-based but may be responsive to the local community or political influence.
+7. Decision-making and investments may not be market-based, but rather may be responsive to the local community or influenced by political considerations.

-- Port pricing may be a political versus a business proposition as port customers will lobby government authorities to keep rates low.
+8. Port pricing may be a political versus a business proposition, as port customers will lobby government authorities to keep rates low.
 Depending on how politicized the port is, its pricing may lag behind the market.

 The above list illustrates the types of challenges or limitations that a public port director may face.
-Depending on the specific structure of a corporatized port and the residual powers retained by the government authority, the director of a corporatized port may also experience some of the above challenges as well.
+Depending on the specific structure of a corporatized port and the residual powers retained by the government authority, the director of a corporatized port may also experience some of the above challenges.

 2. The Need for Alignment on the Port Mission

-The ability for a port to undertake activities is related to its board composition, economic trends, ability to finance, and its relationship with its customers and stakeholders.
+The ability of a port to undertake activities is related to its board composition, economic trends, financial capacity, and its relationships with customers and stakeholders.
 The director and executive team must navigate competing interests to advance the port’s mission.
 Success in that venture necessitates alignment on the port’s mission between the port executive team, its Board of Directors, and, if applicable, the overseeing government authority.
 While this may sound like a straightforward concept, a lack of alignment with the port’s mission can lead to potential conflict.

-The prevailing view for most of the twentieth century that ports were financially independent, politically insulated, and highly autonomous – no longer exists.
-It would be naïve in today’s world to assume the mission for a public port is only to move people and cargo, or even to move people and cargo in a sustainable manner.
-As the trend for more public participation took hold in the 1980s and 1990s, port boards became more diverse, and board members felt compelled to represent not only the interests of the port but also the community and underrepresented minority groups.
-Today port commissioners are often appointed or elected to serve a particular constituency.
+The prevailing view for most of the twentieth century that ports were financially independent, politically insulated, and highly autonomous, no longer exists.
+It would be naïve to assume the mission for a public port is only to move people and cargo, or even to move people and cargo in a sustainable manner.
+As the trend toward greater public participation gained momentum in the 1980s and 1990s, port boards became more diverse, and board members felt compelled to represent not only the interests of the port but also those of the community and underrepresented minority groups.
+Port commissioners are often appointed or elected to serve a particular constituency.
 Board members may have campaigned for the position to remedy an ill they saw in the port or represent a specific constituency, such as organized labor or environmental interests.
-Or they may be focused on economic development opportunities for local businesses or visitor-serving activities.
+Alternatively, they may focus on economic development opportunities for local businesses or visitor-serving activities.
 Board members have a loyalty to the constituency that elected them, the government authority that appointed them, or their neighbors in the community.
-Their personal agendas might conflict with the executive teams’ vision of the port’s mission.
+Their personal agendas might conflict with the executive team’s vision for the port’s mission.

 In a 2020 study of board member appointees across 84 ports of multiple governance types in North America, South America, and Europe, only 21% of the board members specified qualifications.
 Nearly half of the board members appointed in these same ports represented specified organizations such as organized labor in the United States, where the public port model predominates.
 Only 4.3% of 23 ports surveyed listed board member qualifications.
 These qualifications were often related to holding a specific position within an agency that qualified them for a board seat.